JohnMorales/update_schema/README.md

 That said if call it with a single argument that is a sql script, it will assume that you want to execute an adhoc script, it will look for a database configuration file of the same name to be used to connect to the database.
 This could be used to to create the initial database and user.
-It will record the execution of this script in the default database (update_schema_db) if one is not assigned in the configuration.
+Unless the -n option is provided, It will record the execution of this script.
+The script will be recorded in the default database (update_schema_db) if there is not a database assigned in the configuration.

 ##Running tests